hairyf/ptsup/README.md

 Files are written into `./dist`.

-You can bundle file in one go:
+You can bundle multiple files in one go:

 ```bash
 tsup src/index.ts src/bin/bin.ts